 After embarking upon NaNoWriMo, I immediately started thinking, “Is writing a novel even what I truly want to be doing?
 If it was, wouldn’t I be waking up every day excited to write my book?”
 Instead, I woke up every day feeling like I wanted to outline a completely different plot and ended November not even sure if I wanted to write a novel, a memoir, creative non-fiction, personal essays, or just focus on being a blogger.

-And, as I figure it out, all I’m committing–no, suggesting to myself–to do is one blog post per workday, to first establish a regular writing-then-publishing habit.
+And, as I figure it out, all I’m committing to do is one blog post per workday.
+I’ll first establish a regular writing-then-publishing habit.